hack101/AwesomePython/README.md

     return wrapper
 ```

-The `args` with an asterisk is simply a way of saying "As many agruments as you like", since we don't know that arguments `func` may take.
+The `args` with an asterisk is simply a way of saying "As many arguments as you like", since we don't know that arguments `func` may take.
 See [here](https://docs.python.org/2/tutorial/controlflow.html#arbitrary-argument-lists) for more.

 We now want to apply this new function to our function.
 Let's make a function which raises an error just to see how it this might work.